 The Committee on University Government began work on a comprehensive revision of the Faculty Code in 2003.
 The first four Articles were comprehensively revised by the General Faculty on January 16, 2004.
-This edition includes the complete text of the Code as amended through March 1, 2005.
+The remainder was comprehensively revised on March 23, 2007.
+Previous editions of the Faculty Code are available on the Faculty Governance website.

-Joseph S. Ferrell Secretary of the Faculty
+Joseph S. Ferrell Secretary of the Faculty The University of North Carolina at Chapel Hill March 23, 2007